jbmusso/gremlin-loader/README.md

 A Gremlin (Groovy) webpack loader.

 `gremlin-loader` allows you to define Gremlin queries in Groovy files and load them within your Node.js environment as JavaScript functions.
+Think about Webpack [css-loader](https://github.com/webpack/css-loader) in module mode, but for loading Groovy files instead of CSS flles.

+The loader returns an `Object` where `keys` are names of all the functions found in the parsed file and `values` are JavaScript functions that, when called, return an `Object` with two properties:
+* `bindings`: an `Object` where `keys` are argument names of the function as defined in the Groovy file and `values` are all values passed when calling the JavaScript function
+* `gremlin`: the full string representation of the function as defined in the Groovy file, with an extra line appended responsible for immediately calling that Groovy function with the above `bindings` when sent to Gremlin Server for execution

 This loader is meant to be used server-side with [babel-plugin-webpack-loaders](https://github.com/istarkov/babel-plugin-webpack-loaders).